mpags-cpp/mpags-cipher/README.md

 ```

-Note that in the current version, the `-i` and `-o` options do not yet
-implement full read/write to/from file functionality.
-When run,
-`mpags-cipher` will wait for user input from the keyboard until RETURN
+If no input file is supplied, `mpags-cipher` will wait for user input
-followed by CTRL-D are pressed.
-It will then echo the input to stdout
+from the keyboard until RETURN followed by CTRL-D are pressed.
+It will then echo the input to stdout or write it to the file supplied with
-with the following transliteration performed:
+the `-o` option.

+To ensure the input text can be used with the character sets known to
+classical ciphers, it is transliterated using the following rules:

 - Alphabetical characters are converted to uppercase
 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

-This provides conversion of any text input to a suitable character set
-for encryption/decryption with classical ciphers.

 # Source Code Layout